langchain-ai/langchain-extract/README.md

 about the API and the [extraction use-case documentation](https://python.langchain.com/docs/use_cases/extraction) for more information about how to extract information using LangChain.

 First we generate a user ID for ourselves.
 The application does not manage users or authentication.
-Access to extractors, few-shot examples, and other artifacts is controlled via this ID, which is managed via cookies in the front end.
+Access to extractors, few-shot examples, and other artifacts is controlled via this ID.
 Consider it secret.
 ```sh
 USER_ID=$(uuidgen)
 export USER_ID